BryanHuynh/CPSC23/readme.txt

 System requirements:
 - Java 8 (including JDK 8)
+#Source code can be found in the src folder

 How to run:
 1. After downloading the file you should get a compressed folder in whichever destination you chose to download it in